 6.3.2 Certificate operational periods and key pair usage periods

-Subscriber Certificates issued after 1 March 2018 MUST have a Validity Period no greater than 825 days.
-Subscriber Certificates issued after 1 July 2016 but prior to 1 March 2018 MUST have a Validity Period no greater than 39 months.
+Subscriber Certificates issued on or after 1 September 2020 SHOULD NOT have a Validity Period greater than 397 days and MUST NOT have a Validity Period greater than 398 days.
+Subscriber Certificates issued after 1 March 2018, but prior to 1 September 2020, MUST NOT have a Validity Period greater than 825 days.
+Subscriber Certificates issued after 1 July 2016 but prior to 1 March 2018 MUST NOT have a Validity Period greater than 39 months.

+For the purpose of calculations, a day is measured as 86,400 seconds.
+Any amount of time greater than this, including fractional seconds and/or leap seconds, shall represent an additional day.
+For this reason, Subscriber Certificates SHOULD NOT be issued for the maximum permissible time by default, in order to account for such adjustments.

 6.4 Activation data

 6.4.1 Activation data generation and installation